-To obtain any exemption, a student must take the examinations for all the courses listed for that exemption.
-For example a student hoping for the CS1 exemption must take the examinations for F71SM, F71AG and F71SZ.
+To obtain any exemption for a professional subject, a student must take the examinations for all the courses listed for that professional subject.
+For example, a student hoping for the CS2 subject exemption must take the examinations for F71SZ, F71AE, F71AG and F71DA.